Looking for a packaged account? We look at what the top packaged accounts offer and what you should watch out for.

-In October, challenger bank Monzo launched its Premium Account, which costs £15 a month.
-It comes with a host of features for that fairly hefty price tag, and not just the fact that you get a white, metal debit card.
+Monzo's Premium Account, which costs £15 a month, comes with a host of features for that fairly hefty price tag, and not just the fact that you get a white, metal debit card.

 For example, you get phone insurance cover for theft, loss, accidental damage and cracked screens for phones worth up to £2,000 and for accessories worth up to £300 (with a £75 excess).

 You’ll also get worldwide family travel insurance (with a £50 excess), underwritten by AXA, which includes multi-trip cover, so it’s useful if you plan on making a few trips overseas this year.

 But it’s worth checking out what coronavirus cover is included before signing up.

 On top of the insurance, you’ll earn a rate of 1.50% AER on balances of up to £2,000 in your account balance and regular ‘pots’, though not in dedicated ‘savings pots.’